JungleEngine/selforgmap/README.md

 # About
 Kohonen's Self Organizing Maps (SOM) are a form of artificial neural nets which utilize different neighborhood functions to preserve the topological properties of the input space on a `n x n` grid.

-This module provides bare bones pythonic based implementations of these variants.
+This module provides bare bones pythonic implementations of these variants.

 ### Usage